Universities in the United Kingdom: Funding

-Universities are funded by endowments, funding councils paid for by taxation, and tuition fees levied on students.
-Cambridge's endowment, at £6.25bn is the largest, while tuition fees have been abolished in Scotland and remain highly controversial elsewhere.

 Before 1998, universities were funded mainly by central government, although they have been increasingly reliant on charging students and seeking to raise private capital.

+Universities generate income through a variety of means.
+The largest categories, in order of size, are tuition fees and education contacts (£28.3 billion in 2024/25), research grants and contacts (£7.5 billion), funding body grants (£6.0 billion), investment income (£1.2 billion), and donations and endowments (£1.1 billion).
+"Othe income" (£9.7 billion), which includes residences and catering operations £2.7 billion), is the second largest category.

-First, universities have the power to generate income through endowment trust funds, accumulated over generations of donations and investment.
-Second, under the Further and Higher Education Act 1992 there are funding councils paid for through general taxation for England, Wales, Scotland and Northern Ireland.
-For England and Wales, the Secretary of State appoints 12 to 15 members and the chair, of which 6 to 9 should be academics and the remainder with "industrial, commercial or financial" backgrounds.
-Funds are administered at the councils' discretion but must consult with "bodies representing the interests of higher education institutions" such as the University and College Union and Universities UK.
-After the Higher Education and Research Act 2017, the English council from 2018 will be renamed the "Office for Students".
-Further, there are seven research councils (AHRC, ESRC, MRC, etc.) which distribute funds after peer review of applications by academics conducting research.
-(Note: HERA 2017 s 92 renames the umbrella body "UK Research and Innovate" and add "Innovate UK" and "Research England".)
+Under the Further and Higher Education Act 1992 there were funding councils paid for through general taxation for each of the four nations of the UK: the Higher Education Funding Council for England (HEFCE), Higher Education Funding Council for Wales, the Scottish Funding Council and the Department for Employment and Learning for Northern Ireland.
+For England and Wales, the Secretary of State appointed 12 to 15 members and the chair, of which 6 to 9 were academics and the remainder had "industrial, commercial or financial" backgrounds.
+Funds were administered at the councils' discretion but they had to consult with "bodies representing the interests of higher education institutions" such as the University and College Union and Universities UK.
+Under the Higher Education and Research Act 2017, the English council was replaced by the "Office for Students".
+There are seven research councils (AHRC, ESRC, MRC, etc.) within UK Research and Innovation (UKRI), which distribute funds after peer review of applications by academics conducting research.
+UKRI also includes Innovate UK, the national Innovation agency, and Research England, which took over the research component of HEFCE.